distributedci/dci-openshift-agent/README.md

 Example 1:

 Definition of three operators.
 Two operators specify the channels, while the last compliance-operator includes all the channels.
+SRIOV FEC operator will be taken from `certified-operator-index`

 ```yaml
 opm_mirror_list: